Central Coast Interim Planning Scheme 2013

 Draft Central Coast Local Provisions Schedule

-The Central Coast Council has developed a Local Provisions Schedule (LPS) that comprises a review of zones in the municipal area and the Specific Area Plans (SAPs) for Forth, Ulverstone Central Business Area, Penguin, Turners Beach and Revell Lane Precinct; together, the zones and SAPs form the draft Central Coast LPS.
+The Central Coast Council has developed a Local Provisions Schedule (LPS) that comprises a review of zones in the municipal area and the Specific Area Plans (SAPs) for Forth, Penguin, Turners Beach, Leith and Revell Lane Precinct.
+Together, the zones and SAPs form the draft Central Coast LPS.
 The LPS will “sit behind” the main text of the Tasmanian Planning Scheme.

-On 18 October 2018 the Council held post lodgement discussions with a member panel of the Commission.
-To view a copy of the meeting agenda, CLICK HERE.
+On 18 October 2018, 30 November 2018 and 30 January 2019 the Council held post lodgement discussions with a member panel of the Commission.
+To view a copy of the meeting agendas, click on the relevant meeting date below: